jiabowang/GPEDI/README.md

-# Genome2Pedigree
+# GPEDI
-Software for converting genome data of population to pedigree data format and estimate coefficient of inbreeding.
+Software for converting genome data of population to pedigree data format and estimating coefficient of inbreeding.